gothicmuppet/kof98umol/index.md

 5. Where should I spend my diamonds?
 - In my experience, you need a certain amount for one-arm bandit.
 - Limited Boss events are good as well.
 You get a small amount of diamonds and spending X amount of diamonds will get you fragments of that character in the limited event.

+6. Where should I devote my resources?
+- In the beginning, you should devote it to your Aptitude 14 or 15 characters.
+- Aptitude 13 or less is really not necessary.
+The game does not reward you for team loyalty, just higher Aptitude characters.

 8. End